HolaYan/HolaYan.github.io/_pages/about.md

 • Fine-tuned the model's parameters to enable the use of machine learning for identifying brain tumor information.

+• Standardize and clean the data to remove irrelevant information, normalize medical terminology, and handle abbreviations and synonyms.

+• Validate the NLP strategies through clinical trials to ensure they are effective and safe.

 For more info
 ------